Leica CL vs Panasonic TZ100

 It is notable that the CL has a hotshoe, while the TZ100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the TZ100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the TZ100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the CL and TZ100 can be found, respectively, in the Leica CL Manual (free pdf) or the online Panasonic TZ100 Manual.

 So how do things add up?
 Is the Leica CL better than the Panasonic TZ100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.